-Sugar alcohols produce a smaller glycemic response than sugar (sucrose).
+Sugar alcohols produce a smaller glycemic response than sugar.
 They provide about 2 calories per gram compared to the 4 calories per gram that regular sugar provides.
 However, a common side effect from consuming sugar alcohol is gas, bloating, and diarrhea.
 Products made with sugar alcohol often have labels that claim the product is sugar-free.
 While this is technically correct, the product still contains carbohydrate and carbohydrates still digest into glucose.
-When counting carbohydrate grams for determining insulin doses, it makes sense to count one-half of the carbohydrate that comes from sugar alcohol (count only half because sugar alcohol is hard to digest and some may remain undigested...thus the GI distress).
-Consumers should be aware that "sugar-free" foods that contain sugar alcohols still provide calories and often contain as many calories and fat grams as the "regular" product.
+Consumers should be aware that "sugar-free" foods that contain sugar alcohols still provide calories and may contain as many calories and fat grams as the "regular" product.